Does your dog try to attack your mailman or attack the mail once it’s been delivered?

 While this may not be possible for everyone, you may be able to improve your dog’s behavior simply by introducing your mailman properly – so you’ll need to have a willing mailman who’s not too busy and willing to play along.

 Half of the battle when overcoming this behavior is helping your dog trust the mailman and not see this new person as a stranger.
-If your new dog is introduced properly with you, the owner, present, then there’s a great that that your dog will be much calmer in the future.
+If your new dog is introduced properly with you, the owner, present, then there’s a great chance that your dog will be much calmer in the future.

 What’s more, if your mailman is willing, you could give them a tasty treat to give to your dog, which can also help your dog to see the mailman in a kinder light.